-City letterhead may be used only when the Commissioner has been directed by the Commission to send correspondence regarding the City's position or action on a matter.
-A copy of official correspondence should be given to the City Clerk to be retained for records purposes.
+City letterhead may be used only when the Commissioner has been directed by the Commission to send correspondence regarding the City's position or action on a matter; otherwise individual letterhead "from the office of a Commissioner" without the city seal should be used.
+A copy of official correspondence should be given to the City Clerk to be retained for official records purposes; however, a copy of all correspondence should be given to the clerk for official public records purposes.
 City letterhead shall not be used for correspondence of Commissioners representing a personal point of view or for communications that are not directed by the City Commission.